Current Members

 Marcus Woodworth got his Ph.D. in Chemistry at the University of Washington.
 He is deeply interested in the mechanisms that connect genome structure with gene regulation, and is therefore focused on developing new methods to visualize the interplay between chromatin features.
 Outside of the lab, he enjoys exploring new areas, creating fictional worlds, board games, puzzles, and playing music.

-Charlie is a PhD Candidate in the Cell and Molecular Biology Graduate Group at Penn.
-He is interested in understanding mitochondrial transport in neuronal processes as it relates to the health of a neuron and becomes disrupted during neurodegeneration.
+Charlie received his PhD from the Cell and Molecular Biology Graduate Group at Penn working in the Lakadamyali lab, where he is now a postdoctoral fellow.
+He is interested in understanding mitochondrial transport and lysosome heterogeneity in neuronal processes as it relates to the health of a neuron and becomes disrupted during neurodegeneration.
 He is also working to implement increased multiplexing super-res capabilities in the lab using DNA-PAINT.
 He obtained his bachelor’s degree from the University of Maryland, College Park.
 Outside his academic interests, Charlie enjoys yoga and trying out new food from one of the many great restaurants in Philly.

 Patty is a PhD Candidate in the Cellular and Molecular Biology (CAMB) graduate group.
 Their work is focused around quantitative technique development for single molecule localization microscopy (SMLM) modalities like STORM.
 They have a broad interest in protein misfolding and aggregation, especially those proteins that contribute to neurodegenerative diseases like Parkinson's and Alzheimer's.
 They received their bachelor’s degree in Psychology and Criminal Justice from Seattle University in Washington State.
 Outside of the lab, Patty enjoys playing video games, reading fanfiction, and making cute things like pins and stuffed animals.